-Students should understand that counseling practice involves taking emotional risks, expressing and actively engaging in personal growth, and participating in self-reflection may be stressful.
+Students should understand that counseling practice involves taking emotional risks, expressing, and actively engaging in personal growth, and participating in self-reflection may be stressful.
 Because of this, students may recognize a need to participate in counseling as clients.
 The GWU Colonial Health Center provides short-term counseling and psychological services to on campus students.
 Students are advised and reminded to make responsible choices regarding their disclosures.
 For online students, therapy service options would be explored with their faculty advisor.
-GWU Health Center, Marvin Center Ground Floor, 800 21st Street, NW, Washington, DC 20052, Phone: 202-994-5300 (24/7), Fax: 202-912-8488, Website: https://healthcenter.gwu.edu/.
+GW Counseling and Psychological Health Services Marvin Center Ground Floor, 800 21st Street, NW, Washington, DC 20052, Phone: 202-994-5300 (24/7), Fax: 202-912-8488. (https://healthcenter.gwu.edu/counseling-and-psychological-services).